blocklessnetwork/bls-runtime/README.md

 - `drivers_root_path`: Specifies the root path for the drivers used by the runtime environment.
 In the example above, the drivers will be stored in the directory /path/to/drivers.

-for the file permission the url is start with "file://", if you use "file:///", should not work.
+for the file permissions the url is start with "file://", if you use "file:///", should not work.

 ## Using the runtime from the command line